deepsense-ai/roi-pooling/README.md

 You need to have CUDA and TensorFlow  installed on your system to compile and use the operation.
 The code was tested with CUDA 8.0 and TensorFlow 0.12.0 and 1.0.0.

+Only official Tensorflow releases are currently supported.
+If you're using a custom built TensorFlow compiled with a different GCC version (i.e. 5.X) you may need to modify the makefile to [enable the new ABI version.](https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_dual_abi.html)

 # Install

 To compile and install the operation, issue the following commands: